codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_427.rst

 ======

 -  ``Time::__toString()`` is now locale-independent.
 It returns database-compatible strings like '2022-09-07 12:00:00' in any locale.
 Most locales are not affected by this change.
 But in a few locales like `ar`, `fa`, ``Time::__toString()`` (or ``(string) $time`` or implicit casting to a string) no longer returns a localized datetime string. if you want to get a localized datetime string, use :ref:`Time::toDateTimeString() <time-todatetimestring>` instead.
+- The rule of ``required_without`` logic is changed to validate each array separately, and the name of parameters are also changed.

 Project Files
 *************